FedeL16/Car-Card/README.md

 Once all the prerequisites have been successfully installed, just go to your dedicated dashboard where you want to install the card, run the following path of the commands "edit daschboard/plank -> add card -> manual ", and finally paste the card code, modifying with your own entities, resulting from the integration of your machine, the example entities entered.

+Remember to have your own image files of your car and possibly of the manufacturer of your car, inserting everything in the wwww folder with the path that will be most convenient for you to recall inside the card.

 You can add, in the case of electric cars, as many entities as you want and also insert the button for opening garage or gate if you have it available.

 I also release my automation which takes care of alerting and closing the doors after the car has been parked, in case we forget.